U.N.'s Ban condemns Syria for new assault on civilians

 "The Secretary-General demands that the Government of Syria immediately and unconditionally cease all military actions against the Syrian people," it said.

 The U.N.
-Security Council, including China and Syria's staunch ally, Russia, on Thursday unanimously endorsed the deadlines for an end to the Syria conflict and warned Damascus that it would consider "further steps" if it failed to live up to its commitments.
+Security Council, including China and Syria's staunch ally, Russia, on Thursday unanimously adopted a so-called "presidential statement" endorsing the deadlines for an end to the Syria conflict and warning Damascus it would consider "further steps" if it failed to live up to its commitments.

+Ban said the latest violence ran counter to what the 15-nation council had demanded of Syria.

+"Such actions violate the consensus position of the Security Council, as expressed in its Presidential Statement of 5 April, for a peaceful political settlement to the Syrian crisis to be ushered by full implementation of all aspects of (Annan's) six-point (peace) proposal," his statement said.

 (Reporting By Louis Charbonneau; Editing by Paul Simao)